sohang3112/apl/README.md

 **Note:** An overview of the most used APL symbols can be found in [this cheatsheet](https://awagga.github.io/dyalog/voc/).

 ## Resources
-You can try most of the code below at [Try APL](tryapl.org).
+You can try most of the code below online at [Try APL](tryapl.org) or [ngn-apl](https://sohang3112.github.io/ngn-apl/).

 ## TODO
 - Go through [this cheatsheet](https://github.com/ThePoetCoder/APL-to-NumPy/blob/main/APL%20to%20NumPy.ipynb) for translating between Numpy (Python) and APL
-- [This Python code](https://stackoverflow.com/a/43331484/12947681) calculates Precision, Recall, Sensitivity, etc. Understand thoroughly (develop intuition) and tranlate to APL.
+- [This Python code](https://stackoverflow.com/a/43331484/12947681) calculates Precision, Recall, Sensitivity, etc. Understand thoroughly (develop intuition) and translate to APL.

 ### Web Books
 - [Mastering Dyalog APL](https://mastering.dyalog.com)